aygunaydin/cicd-buzz/readme.md

-a basic pipelining course material consist of
+a basic pipelining course material consists of

 -phyton code and unit test